 ARTICLE XIII – AMENDMENTS

-These Bylaws may be amended by approval of two-thirds of a two-thirds majority of an in-person or electronic meeting of the Board of Directors and presented in writing to the Secretary for transmittal to the membership.
+These Bylaws may be amended by approval of a two-thirds majority of an in-person or electronic meeting of the Board of Directors and presented in writing to the Secretary for transmittal to the membership.
 The proposed amendment(s) shall be sent to the membership for comments and all Board members at least thirty (30) days in advance of the time (in person meeting or electronic) at which the vote will be held.